Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Abstract

 \section{Abstract}

-A novel scalable pixel-based reconfigurable beamforming network (PRBFN) that can be used to form a Fluid Antenna System (FAS), referred to as a PRBFN-FAS, is introduced.
-The concept of FAS has emerged as an attractive new technology for use in sixth-generation (6G) wireless systems, but most implementations of FAS rely on mechanically reconfigurable antennas which are hindered by inertia, and are therefore too slow to be useful.
-Using the insight that changing an antenna's physical position is equivalent to switching the excitation current vector of a multi-port antenna, a novel beamformer is proposed with a scalable methodology for incorporating into FAS to form a PRBFN-FAS.
-Key novelties in creating the PRBFN include selecting the required current vectors and concatenating beamforming networks together to form the desired PRBFN.
-Two PRBFN-FAS design examples are demonstrated with FAS equivalent physical movements of 0.5 and 1.5 wavelengths.
-Measurements demonstrate that the PRBFN-FAS provides good matching and Bessel correlation across the desired bandwidth, satisfying FAS requirements.
-System-level experiments confirm the viability of PRBFN-FAS in practical communication scenarios.
+The concept of Fluid Antenna Systems (FAS) has emerged as an attractive new system technology for use in sixth-generation (6G) wireless systems.
+However most FAS implementations rely on mechanical antenna movement and are thus are too slow to be useful.
+In this paper, a novel pixel-based reconfigurable beamforming network (PRBFN) is used to emulate movement in Fluid Antenna Systems (FASs).
+Using the insight that changing an antenna's physical position is equivalent to changing radiation patterns that satisfy the desired pattern correlation, the PRBFN is used to control the excitation current vectors of a multi-port antenna, thereby governing the pattern correlation.
+Key novelties of our work involve the selection of current vectors, and the methodology for scaling the PRBFN to realize large-aperture FAS.
+Results are provided for our PRBFN combined with an FAS (denoted as an PRBFN-FAS) when the equivalent physical movement is set to 1.5 wavelengths.
+Measurements demonstrate that the PRBFN-FAS provides the desired spatial correlation, including the Bessel function relation from Clarke's model across a 5\% bandwidth, satisfying FAS requirements.
+System-level experiments confirm the viability of the PRBFN-FAS in communication scenarios.